Camellia Juniper Facial

 Use non-metal tools to mix the masks.
 In general, when working with clay, using tools made of wood, glass, and/or ceramic is recommended.
-This is due to their properties depending on their ability to produce an electric charge when mixed with water.
+This is due to wanting to retain the “drawing” properties of the clay which depend on their ability to produce an electric charge when mixed with water.

 Do spot tests or patch tests when using new products and ingredients.
 Put a small amount on the inside of your arm and wait 5- 10 minutes, or overnight even, to see if you have any adverse reactions or allergies.